 Can you replace silver fillings with white fillings?

 Yes, absolutely.
-Whether it’s because of health concerns or cosmetic preferences, replacing amalgam fillings with composite is a relatively common procedure.
-The part people don’t agree on is whether it’s a good idea to remove amalgam fillings before they have come to the end of their natural life.
-Removing amalgam fillings releases mercury vapor, so many dentists will advise against this unless it’s clinically necessary.
+Whether you want to replace your filling because of health concerns or cosmetic preferences, replacing amalgam fillings with composite is a relatively common procedure.
+The part people don't agree on is whether it's a good idea to remove amalgam fillings before they have come to the end of their natural life.
+Removing amalgam fillings releases mercury vapor, so many dentists will advise against this unless it's clinically necessary.

 Where can I find a SMART mercury removal dentist near me?